izzy8799/redvision-os/README.md

 There is no more RedCenter....
 Now there is SF Installer, RLang and RedAM!

-- More simplicity and stability
+- More usability, simplicity and stability

 Update or install programs completely graphically!
 No need for a terminal or commands.